Ukraine has 44 presidential candidates in all-time record

-KIEV, Ukraine (AP) — Ukraine’s election officials say they have registered 44 presidential contenders — an all-time record for the nation.
+KIEV, Ukraine (AP) — Election officials in Ukraine said Friday that 44 candidates have registered to compete in the March presidential election — a record for the nation.

-The latest polls show that comedian Volodymyr Zelenskiy, who plays the nation’s president in a popular TV series, has surged ahead of both incumbent President Petro Poroshenko and the ex-prime minister in the run-up to the March 31 vote.
+The latest polls show that comedian Volodymyr Zelenskiy, who plays the nation’s president in a popular TV series, has surged ahead of both incumbent President Petro Poroshenko and ex-Prime Minister Yulia Tymoshenko in the run-up to the March 31 vote.

 Zelenskiy’s popularity has been driven by both his TV star status and public dismay with current leaders.
-Ukraine has faced economic troubles after Russia’s 2014 annexation of Crimea.
+Ukraine has seen economic troubles and a sharp drop in living standards after Russia’s 2014 annexation of Crimea and Russia’s support for a separatist insurgency in eastern Ukraine.

-A survey released earlier this week had 21.9 percent supporting Zelenskiy, while former Prime Minister Yulia Tymoshenko was the choice of 19.2 percent, and Poroshenko came in third with 14.8 percent.
-The poll of 10,000 had a margin of error of 1 percentage point.
+“A comedian has taken the lead in Ukraine’s political carnival, which is expectable amid a crisis of confidence in the old political elites, popular disappointment and massive poverty,” said Volodymyr Fesenko, an analyst with the independent Penta think-tank.

 Most Read Nation & World Stories